RVC-NMPC: Nonlinear Model Predictive Control with Reciprocal Velocity Constraints for Mutual Collision Avoidance in Agile UAV Flight: Related Work

-While the majority of related works either require knowledge of planned trajectories of other \acp{uav} or neglect the physical constraints of the robots, none of these works facilitate reliable navigation in high-speed scenarios exceeding \SI{10}{\meter\per\second}.
-This differentiates state of the art from the proposed RVC-NMPC approach addressing nonlinearity of the system, considering kinematic and dynamic constraints of the robots, and requiring knowledge of other robots' positions and velocities only, while being suitable for use in a high-speed, agile flight.
+While the majority of related works either require knowledge of planned trajectories of other \acp{uav} or neglect the physical constraints of the robots, none of these works has demonstrated reliable navigation in high-speed scenarios exceeding \SI{10}{\meter\per\second}.
+In contrast to existing ORCA-MPC approaches, the proposed RVC-NMPC method computes a single set of reciprocal velocity constraints from the currently observed states of neighboring robots and applies them over the entire prediction horizon.
+This substantially reduces the number of constraints that must be generated and applied within the NMPC problem, enabling operation at 100 Hz while preserving nonlinear dynamic modeling and requiring knowledge of the current positions and velocities of other robots only.
+These properties distinguish the proposed RVC-NMPC approach from the state of the art and, together with the consideration of kinematic and dynamic constraints and the emphasis on maintaining feasibility of the defined NMPC problem, make the method suitable for high-speed agile flight in real-world environments without imposing any unrealistic assumptions.